 What does each type of editing do?

 Different editors use different terms for the types of editing involved in producing a novel.
 I’m going to use the terms I use in my own practice.
-If you’re curious to see how it all fits together, check out the stages of editorial revision chart on my website.
+If you’re curious to see how it all fits together, check out Types of Editing: A Practical Guide.

-As its name implies, a developmental edit (also often called a content, structural, or story edit) focuses on the content of your book—the story.
-You can expect to make significant revisions or even completely overhaul your manuscript during the course of a content edit.
+As its name implies, a developmental edit (also often called a content, structural, or story edit) focuses on the heart of your book—the story.
+You can expect to make significant revisions or even completely overhaul your manuscript during the course of a developmental edit.

 Choose the right level of editing